fabricioguidine/cnpj_downloader/README.md

 The Receita Federal updates these CNPJ datasets **monthly**, usually publishing a new folder (e.g., `2025-07/`) each month.
 This script is designed to detect and download new folders automatically on re-run.

+---

+## ⏱️ Download Speed & Time Estimation

+This script now tracks:

+- ⏱️ Download duration for each file
+- 📊 Average download speed (MB/s)
+- 🧮 Estimated time to download similar files

+This helps monitor your progress and ensure downloads are completing efficiently.

+---

 ## 🚀 Features

 - ✅ Recursively crawls every monthly folder
 - ✅ Downloads all files inside each folder
-- ✅ Skips already downloaded files
+- ✅ Skips already downloaded files if size matches
 - ✅ Preserves original folder structure
+- ✅ Shows real-time download metrics and ETA
 - ✅ Uses only `requests` and `BeautifulSoup` (no browser automation needed)

 ---